Cilantro and prawn briouats

 A briouat is completely intertwined with Moroccan cuisine.
 It is essentially a small parcel, usually triangular in shape, filled with both sweet or savoury fillings.
 They grace every table or can be had as a snack and are omnipresent in Morocco.
 Derived from the Arabic word "baryuṭah," meaning "small package" or "parcel," Briouat captures the essence of Moroccan culinary finesse in a single bite-sized masterpiece.
 The sweet briouats are filled with nuts, dried fruit and sugar and served as dessert, and the savoury briouats are filled with meat and/or vegetables.
 The traditional pastry is the very delicate "warqa", but today, filo pastry is commonly substituted.
 The briouat is the perfect fusion of culinary cultures.
 The pastry comes from the French occupation of Morocco, and the fillings are always local flavours, bringing the two classics together in perfect harmony.

 These are lovely pastries, delicate and unassuming.
 The prawns are lightly flavoured with the green chermoula, with extra on the side, of course.
-They are easy to pop in and addictive, so serving them as an appetizer is dangerous as your guests will fill up on them.
+They are easy to pop in and addictive, so serving them as an appetiser is dangerous, as your guests will fill up on them.

 This is one of the earlier cookbooks by a husband-and-wife team of culinary explorers.
 They have been pivotal in shaping Australian and world cuisine.
 I absolutely adore all of the cookbooks I have been able to get my hands on (some are impossible to find); they are not just a collection of recipes but a history of the cuisine and the people.
 I highly recommend this set of cookbooks to everyone, chefs and home cooks alike.